AdobeDocs/commerce-admin.en/help/b2b/catalog-shared-manage.md

 >[!NOTE]
 >
->When the [shared catalog](enable-basic-features.md) feature is enabled in the configuration, each category permission for the catalog is set to `Deny` for all customer groups automatically.
+>When the [shared catalog](enable-basic-features.md) feature is enabled in the configuration, each [category permission](../catalog/category-permissions.md) for the catalog is set to `Deny` for all customer groups automatically.
 Also, when a new category is created, it has the `Deny` category permissions by default to prevent showing that category on the storefront site before assignment to the shared catalog.

+>[!IMPORTANT]
+>
+>All existing _[!UICONTROL All Stores > Configuration > Catalog > Catalog > Category Permissions]_ group permission settings are ignored by **_all_** categories in the catalog when the **_[!UICONTROL Shared Catalog]_** feature is enabled. [!UICONTROL Shared Catalog] fully controls all category permissions in the catalog when it is enabled.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Catalog]** > **[!UICONTROL Categories]**.